 - Any other pertinent information

-Students interested in attending graduate school are urged to visit the Department of Sociology’s bulletin board outside Sullivan 307 and the websites of graduate programs that interest them in order to learn the admission requirements, the faculty’s interests, and other pertinent information.
-Students are also encouraged to discuss their interests with either the department chair or adviser.
+Students interested in attending graduate school are urged to visit the Department of Sociology’s bulletin board outside Sullivan 303 and the websites of graduate programs that interest them in order to learn the admission requirements, the faculty’s interests, and other pertinent information.
+Students are also encouraged to discuss their interests with either the department chair or their adviser.